 It's a wonderful feeling to be in Paris à Noël — we love everything about it.
-The whole city is in holiday mode with the shops, squares, and streets festooned with seasonal decorations.
+The whole city is in holiday mode with shops, squares, and streets festooned with seasonal decorations.
 We adore being here on Christmas Day.
 Remember, though, if you will be here on December 25, most restaurants and activities are fermé — closed — so you must be sure to plan ahead.
-Not to worry, there's still a lot to do and see.

-Let's take a good look at the spectrum of the best of Christmas Day in Paris activities — from romantic dinner cruises to the Eiffel Tower to holiday lights, and everything in between.
+Let's take a good look at the best of Christmas activities in Paris — from romantic dinner cruises to the Eiffel Tower to holiday lights, and everything in between.
 Activities are selling out quickly; we recommend that you act right now,

 It's amazing that you can experience Paris' most celebrated night spot on Christmas Day!
 At least according to the current availability calendar.

 The Eiffel Tower is the one Paris attraction that is open every day of year, including Christmas Day.
 Instead of standing in a long line outside in the Paris winter, book this guided tour.
 It's how we do it.

 We can't think of a better musical way to celebrate the holiday season than a classical concert at the stunning Gothic church, La Sainte Chapelle.